antronerds/r2-tutorials/docs/Using_Signatures.md

 ![](_static/images/R2d2_logo.png)**Did you know box**

->*R2 knows a couple of mark options, that you can make use of in the advanced prescriptions:*
+>*R2 uses a couple of markup options for points in a graph, you can enable these in the advanced prescriptions:*
  - *'dot': places a thick border around the sample*
  - *'circle': Places a ring around the sample (diameter 9)*
  - *'circle_2': Places a ring around the sample (diameter 4)*